AdaCore/gnatstudio/docs/users_guide/compilation.rst

 The Build Mode
 ==============

-GPS provides an easy way to build your project with different options, through the mode selection, located in the :guilabel:`Scenario` view (see :ref:`Scenario view <Scenario_View>`).
+GNAT Studio provides an easy way to build your project with different options, through the mode selection, located in the :guilabel:`Scenario` view (see :ref:`Scenario view <Scenario_View>`).

-When the mode is set to "default", GPS performs the build using the switches defined in the project.
+When the mode is set to "default", GNAT Studio performs the build using the switches defined in the project.
 When the mode is set to another value, specialized parameters are passed to the builder.
 For example, the :program:`gcov` mode adds all the compilation parameters needed to